ksoclabs/ksoc-plugins-helm-chart/stable/ksoc-plugins/README.md

 The remainder of this page assumes the following:

 - An Account in KSOC already exists
-- The user has obtained the `base64AccessKey` and `base64SecretKey` values required for the installation via the UI
+- The user has obtained the `base64AccessKey` and `base64SecretKey` values required for the installation via the UI or the API
 - The user has kubectl installed
 - The user has Helm v3 installed
 - The user has kubectl admin access to the cluster
-- The KSOC pods have outbound port 443 access to https://api.ksoc.com
+- The KSOC pods have outbound port 443 access to `https://api.ksoc.com`

 ## Installing the Chart